 The legendary striker was full of praise for two-goal hero Muller, but he was keen to acknowledge that Blaugrana star Lionel Messi had clearly not recovered from his recent hamstring trouble.

 "Thomas Muller had a fantastic match," Rummenigge enthused.
-"But I still think Messi is the number one.
+"But I still think Messi is the No. 1.
 I don't think he was completely fit."